There’s a nice selection of fun things to do in Vilnius.

 If you’re already in Europe, you can get to Vilnius by plane, train or bus, depending on where you’re arriving from.

-I think Omio is currently the most useful search engine for transport within Europe.
+I think Omio is currently the most efficient search engine for transport within Europe.

 It lets you search for trains, buses and flights from a single interface and make your bookings on the same platform without additional charges.